How to Increase Productivity in Your Home Office

 This is a very likely occurrence for people working at home since they tend to relax and exert less effort with work, especially with a lack of proper motivation.

 The best way to prioritize your activities is to identify billable and non-billable hours while working at your home office.

-With billable hours, it refers to the amount of time you dedicate for tasks that are directed to your clients.
+Billable hours refer to the amount of time you dedicate to tasks that are directed toward your clients.
 Thus, it helps you generate the income you need.

 On the other end, non-billable hours are those that you waste on doing activities that offer no income.

 Whether you are working or doing some other productive activities, it is important to give yourself a break from time to time.